 or, equivalently, where , which is the definition of noise pixels.

 There are two columns for the full width at half-maximum (FWHM) of the PRF in Table 2.1.
 The mean FWHM is from observations of a star at 25 different locations on the array.
-The FWHM for “centered PRF” is for cases where the star was most closely centered in a pixel.
+The FWHM for the “centered PRF” is for cases where the star was most closely centered in a pixel.
 The fifth column in Table 2.1 is the fraction of the flux in the central pixel for a source that is well centered in a pixel.
 It was determined from the images of the focus star (after the telescope was focused) that were the most symmetric and concentrated.
-These values for the flux in the central pixel can be used in the saturation predictions (see Section 2.4 below).
-The flux in the central pixel for a random observation is likely to be lower, because the Spitzer PRF is rather undersampled at the IRAC pixel scale.
+These values for the flux in the central pixel can be used in the saturation predictions (see Section 2.5.2 below).
+The flux in the central pixel for a random observation is likely to be lower, because the Spitzer PRF was undersampled at the IRAC pixel scale.